edgardomortiz/Captus/docs/content/basics/installation.md

 (captus)$ captus_assembly --help
 usage: captus_assembly command [options]

-Captus 0.0.12: Assembly of phylogenomic datasets from High-Throughput Sequencing data
+Captus 0.0.17: Assembly of Phylogenomic Datasets from High-Throughput Sequencing data

 Captus-assembly commands:
   command     Program commands (in typical order of execution)
-                clean = Trim adaptors and quality filter reads with BBTools, run FastQC on the raw and cleaned reads assemble = Perform de novo assembly with MEGAHIT: Assembling reads that were cleaned with the 'clean' command is recommended, but any other reads are also allowed extract = Recover targeted markers with BLAT and Scipio:
+                clean = Trim adaptors and quality filter reads with BBTools, run FastQC on the raw and cleaned reads
+                assemble = Perform de novo assembly with MEGAHIT: Assembling reads that were cleaned with the 'clean' command is recommended, but reads cleaned elsewhere are also allowed
-                          Extracting markers from the assembly obtained with the 'assemble' command is recommended, but any other assemblies in FASTA format are also allowed. align = Align extracted markers across samples with MAFFT:
-                        Marker alignment depends on the directory structure created by the 'extract' command.
-This step also performs paralog filtering and alignment trimming
+                extract = Recover targeted markers with BLAT and Scipio: Extracting markers from the assembly obtained with the 'assemble' command is recommended, but any other assemblies in FASTA format are also allowed. align = Align extracted markers across samples with MAFFT: Marker alignment depends on the directory structure created by the 'extract' command.
+This step also performs paralog filtering and alignment trimming using ClipKIT
-                        using ClipKIT

 Help:
   -h, --help  Show this help message and exit